-Britain’s COVID-19 response inquiry enters second phase with political decisions in the spotlight
+Britain’s COVID-19 response inquiry enters a second phase with political decisions in the spotlight

 LONDON (AP) — Britain’s inquiry into the response to the coronavirus pandemic and its impact on the nation entered its second phase Tuesday, with political decision-making around major developments, such as the timing of lockdowns, set to take center stage.

-Much criticism preceded the start of the so-called Module 2, the second of four planned phases of the inquiry, as it was set to hear in person only from one bereaved family member.
-Representatives of the bereaved have said that the lack of more live testimonies is “deeply concerning.”
+Families whose loved ones died during the pandemic held a silent protest outside the inquiry in London, and claimed the new stage of the investigation — the so-called Module 2, the second of four planned phases — is ignoring how they were failed by politicians and policymakers.
+Many were holding portraits of their deceased loved ones, and stood beside a banner which read “Stop silencing the bereaved.”

+“I hope the inquiry has access to evidence it needs which includes evidence from the bereaved,” said Lorelei King, 69, who lost her actor husband Vincent Marzello, 72, in March 2020.
+“They have taken impact statements, but we have much more to provide.
+Many of us were eyewitnesses to what went on during that time.”
-Chair Judge Heather Hallett insisted that the voices of the bereaved will not be ignored.

-This stage of the inquiry will focus on the British government’s actions during the crisis between Jan.
-2020, when it first became evident that the virus was spreading around the world, and June 2022, when the inquiry was set up.
+Chair Judge Heather Hallett insisted that the voices of the bereaved won’t be ignored during his stage of the inquiry, which will focus on the U.K. government’s actions during the crisis from January 2020, when it first became evident that the virus was spreading around the world.
 The first phase, which concluded in July, looked at the country’s preparedness for the pandemic.

+Hallett, who is a judge at Britain’s Court of Appeal in London, acknowledged calls for more bereaved people to be brought in as witnesses, but said there wasn’t enough time to hear more.

-“The focus of Module 2 will be on governance and key decision-making at a high level in the United Kingdom during the time when the pandemic was at its worst, and when it caused so much suffering,” said Hallett, who is a judge at Britain’s Court of Appeal in London.
+She said the focus of the current phase will be “on governance and key decision-making at a high level in the United Kingdom during the time when the pandemic was at its worst, and when it caused so much suffering.”

-After Hallett’s introduction, the inquiry heard emotional video testimonies from families who lost loved ones or whose children have suffered long-term physical and mental effects of the virus, so-called long COVID.

 The U.K. had one of the world’s deadliest outbreaks, with around 230,000 coronavirus-related deaths up to Sept.
 28, according to government statistics.

-An array of experts and politicians are set to testify during the current phase.
-The decisions of Boris Johnson, who was prime minister during the pandemic, will be in particular focus.
-Johnson was forced to stand down as leader in Sept.
-2022, partly because of lockdown-flouting parties in his office during the pandemic.
+An array of experts and politicians are set to testify during the current phase, which is due to end on Dec.
+14. The decisions of Boris Johnson, who was prime minister during the pandemic, will be in particular focus.
+Johnson was forced to stand down as leader in September 2022, partly because of lockdown-flouting parties in his office during the pandemic.

-Hallett acknowledged calls for more bereaved people to be brought in as witnesses, but said there was not enough time to hear more.
+After Hallett’s introductory statement, the inquiry heard emotional video testimonies from families who lost loved ones or whose children have suffered long-term physical and mental effects of the virus, so-called long COVID.

+During the video, an older widower, who was only identified as Alan, shook as he recalled his wife’s death and funeral.